-There is something that you can do that nobody on the else planet can do quite like you.
+There is something that you can do that nobody on the else planet can do like you.

 Now that doesn’t mean that you must go on a long journey of self discovery and invent something entirely new to do.
-It can be something that is already being done by someone else.

 Let’s take coaching as an example.
 I will coach in a style that is unique to me.
 Nobody else will be able to do it quite like I can.
 However, there are thousands of coaches out there.
 All able to coach in their own particular way too.